About our puppies

 We rely heavily on the generous support of volunteers to care for, nurture and assist in the development of our pups and dogs.
 Our volunteers are vital to our organisation.
 It takes a lot of dedication to raise or provide short-term care for a puppy, look after a mature dog in training, or to assist with a litter of puppies for the first eight weeks of their lives.
 But for our volunteers, it is very rewarding to see the final outcome and the joy, independence and safety they can give a person with a disability.
 See our Puppy Raising page for more information.

 Raising a Guide Dog puppy involves socialisation, toilet training, grooming and general care for the dog for a good part of the day.
 So, we ask that our Puppy Raisers are flexible during the day and have adequate time for the puppy.
 This is also why we require Puppy Raisers who do not work full time.
 Any children in the family should be of school age or older.
 This is because we’ve found that people with younger children can have difficulty finding adequate time to walk and socialise the puppy.
-If you can’t raise a puppy, you can always Sponsor a Puppy and play a vital role in supporting their journey towards graduation.
+If you can’t raise a puppy, you can always become a Puppy Pal and play a vital role in supporting their journey towards graduation.

 Puppies are placed in the home when they are between eight and twelve weeks old.